Kananaskis Country

 Note: If hiking this trail, be aware that bikers may be traveling at speed on downhill sections.

-Hiking Hiking 5.4 km Closed
+Windy Viewpoint Hiking Hiking 5.4 km Open

 Yamnuska Climbers' Access Route Hiking Hiking 2.1km one-way Open